matheuschang/ComicsScrapper/README.md

 ## Setup
 1. Make sure you have python3 installed.
 Otherwise you can install it [here](https://www.python.org/downloads/)

-2. Make sure you've cloned this repository locally
+2. Clone this repository locally

 3. Open the terminal in the local repository:
 Run: `python -m virtualenv venv`